SmokeyTheKat/clature/README.md

 # ddScript
-ddScript is a small language with x86_64 nasm code generation.
-The language
+ddScript is a small language with x86_64 nasm assembly code generation.
+The language is

 ## Build
 make targets